Degaussing: Ships' hulls

-Installing such special equipment was, however, far too expensive and difficult to service all ships that would need it, so the navy developed an alternative called wiping, which Goodeve also devised, and which is now also called deperming.
-This procedure dragged a large electrical cable along the side of the ship with a pulse of about 2000 amperes flowing through it.
+Installing such special equipment was, however, far too expensive and difficult to service all ships that would need it, so the navy developed an alternative called wiping, which Goodeve also devised.
+In this procedure, a large electrical cable with a pulse of about 2000 amperes flowing through it was dragged upwards on the side of the ship, starting at the waterline.
+For submarines, the current came from the vessels' own propulsion batteries.
 This induced the proper field into the ship in the form of a slight bias.
 It was originally thought that the pounding of the sea and the ship's engines would slowly randomize this field, but in testing, this was found not to be a real problem.
 A more serious problem was later realized: as a ship travels through Earth's magnetic field, it will slowly pick up that field, counteracting the effects of the degaussing.
 From then on captains were instructed to change direction as often as possible to avoid this problem.
 Nevertheless, the bias did wear off eventually, and ships had to be degaussed on a schedule.

 Smaller ships continued to use wiping through the war.

-To aid the Dunkirk evacuation, the British "wiped" 400 ships in four days.
+To aid the Dunkirk evacuation, the British wiped 400 ships in four days.

 During World War II, the United States Navy commissioned a specialized class of degaussing ships that were capable of performing this function.
 One of them, USS Deperm (ADG-10), was named after the procedure.

 After the war, the capabilities of the magnetic fuzes were greatly improved, by detecting not the field itself, but changes in it.
-This meant a degaussed ship with a magnetic "hot spot" would still set off the mine.
-Additionally, the precise orientation of the field was also measured, something a simple bias field could not remove, at least for all points on the ship.
-A series of ever-increasingly complex coils were introduced to offset these effects, with modern systems including no fewer than three separate sets of coils to reduce the field in all axes.
+This meant a degaussed ship with a magnetic hot spot would still set off the mine.
+Additionally, the precise orientation of the field was also measured, something a simple bias field could not remove, at least not for all points on the ship.
+A series of ever-increasingly complex coils were introduced to offset these fuze improvements, with modern systems including no fewer than three separate sets of coils to cancel the field in all axes.

+Degaussing range

+The effectiveness of ships' degaussing was monitored by shore-based degaussing ranges (or degaussing stations, magnetic ranges) installed beside shipping channels outside ports.
+The vessel under test passed at a steady speed over loops on the seabed that were monitored from buildings on the shore.
+The installation was used both to establish the magnetic characteristics of a hull to establish the correct value of degaussing equipment to be installed, or as a "spot check" on vessels to confirm that degaussing equipment was performing correctly.
+Some stations had active coils that provided magnetic treatment, offering to un-equipped ships some limited protection against future encounters with magnetic mines.